 Technology is an enabler.

 Many humans mistakenly believe it’s miles generation that drives innovation.
-Yet from the definitions above, that is clearly not the case.
-It is an opportunity that defines innovation and the era which permits innovation.
-Think of the conventional “Build a higher mousetrap” instance taught in maximum business colleges.
+Yet, from the definitions above, that is clearly not the case.
+It is an opportunity that defines innovation and the era that permits innovation.
+Think of the conventional “Build a higher mousetrap” instance taught in most business colleges.

-You may have the era to build a better mousetrap; however, when you have no mice or the antique mousetrap works properly, there’s no possibility after which the era to build a higher one becomes inappropriate.
-On the other hand, if you are overrun with mice, then the possibility exists to innovate a product using your technology.
+You may have the era to build a better mousetrap; however, when you have no mice or the antique mousetrap works properly, there’s no possibility after which the era to make a higher one becomes inappropriate.
+On the other hand, if you are overrun with mice, then the potential exists to innovate a product using your technology.

-Another instance, one with which I am in detail acquainted, is patron electronics startup companies.
-I’ve been related to those who succeeded and people that failed.
-Each possessed particular leading facet technologies.
+Another instance, one with which I am intimately acquainted, is patron electronics startup companies.
+I’ve been related to those who succeeded and people who failed.
+Each possessed particular leading-edge technologies.
 The distinction became a possibility.
-Those that failed could not locate the possibility of developing a significant innovation in using their technology.
+Those who failed could not locate the possibility of developing a significant innovation using their technology.

-In fact, to survive, those agencies had to morph normally into something extraordinary, and if they were fortunate, they might take advantage of derivatives in their original era.
-More regularly than now not, the unique technology wound up inside the scrap heap.
-Technology, for this reason, is an enabler whose final cost proposition is to make enhancements to our lives.
-To be applicable, it needs for us to create improvements that can be pushed using the opportunity.
+To survive, those agencies had to morph normally into something extraordinary, and if they were fortunate, they might take advantage of derivatives in their original era.
+More frequently than not, the unique technology wound up inside the scrap heap.
+Technology, for this reason, is an enabler whose final cost proposition is to enhance our lives.
+To be applicable, it needs us to create improvements that can be pushed using the opportunity.

 Technology as an aggressive advantage?

-Modern technology permits new industries or enables answers to troubles that had been previously no longer possible.
+Modern technology permits new industries or enables answers to troubles that were previously impossible.
 Semiconductor technology is a great example.

-Not only did it spawn new industries and products, but it spawned different modern technologies – transistor generation, incorporated circuit era, microprocessor era.
-All of which gives many of the products and offerings we devour today.
+Not only did it spawn new industries and products, but it spawned different modern technologies – transistor generation, incorporated circuit era, and microprocessor era.
+These factors contribute to many of the products and offerings we devour today.
 But is semiconductor generation a competitive benefit?
-Looking at the wide variety of semiconductor corporations that exist nowadays (with new ones forming each day), I’d say no longer.
+Looking at the wide variety of current semiconductor corporations (with new ones forming each day), I’d say no longer.
 How approximately microprocessor era?
-Again, no. Lots of microprocessor businesses obtainable.
+Again, no. Lots of microprocessor businesses are obtainable.

-How about quad middle microprocessor technology?
-Not as many corporations; however, you have Intel, AMD, ARM, and a host of agencies constructing custom quad middle processors (Apple, Samsung, Qualcomm, and many others).
-So again, now not a lot of competitive advantage.
-Competition from competing technologies and clean get admission to IP mitigates any unique era’s perceived competitive gain.
+How about quad-middle microprocessor technology?
+Not as many corporations, however, have Intel, AMD, ARM, and a host of agencies constructing custom quad-middle processors (Apple, Samsung, Qualcomm, and many others).
+So again, now, there is not a lot of competitive advantage.
+Competition from competing technologies and clean admission to IP mitigates any unique era’s perceived competitive gain.
 Android vs. iOS is a good example of how this works.

 Both operating systems are derivatives of UNIX.
 Apple used its technology to introduce iOS and received an early market gain.
-However, Google, making use of their version of Unix (a competing generation), caught up tremendously fast.
-The reasons for this lie no longer in the underlying technology, however in how the goods made viable via that technology had been delivered to market (free vs. Walled lawn, and many others.) and the variations within every employer’s strategic visions.
+However, Google, using its version of Unix (a competing generation), caught up tremendously fast.
+The reasons for this lie no longer in the underlying technology but in how the goods made viable via that technology were delivered to the market (free vs. Walled lawn, and many others) and the variations within every employer’s strategic visions.